 For some people with bipolar disorder, hospitalization can become a regular part of their lives.
 However, following a consistent outpatient treatment plan can help people reduce the number of times they are admitted for inpatient treatment.

 Treating Bipolar Disorder and Co-Occurring Disorders

 People with bipolar disorder frequently have co-occurring disorders.
 Research suggests that they may be especially prone to obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD) and substance use disorders.
 The reason PTSD and bipolar disorder commonly occur together is that people with each disorder often have histories of childhood trauma.

 Autism and bipolar disorder are common co-occurring disorders for children who have pediatric bipolar disorder.
-As many as 30 percent of children with bipolar disorder also meet criteria for autism spectrum disorder (ASD).
+As many as 30 percent of children with bipolar disorder also meet the criteria for autism spectrum disorder.
 These comorbid disorders are associated with more severe symptoms and more intensive treatment like assertive community outreach programs.

 Regardless of the type of co-occurring disorder a person with bipolar disorder experiences, the approach to treatment is similar.
 People with co-occurring conditions require separate services that target different aspects of each condition.
 The best outcomes occur in integrated treatment programs in which mental health professionals closely coordinate services and communicate regularly with one another.
 This prevents advancements in treating one condition from causing regression in another.

 People with bipolar disorder often use substances to try to change or enhance their moods.
 Due to the severity and persistence of bipolar symptoms, this can frequently lead to addiction.
 These co-occurring disorders come with many risks.
 Having comorbid substance use and bipolar disorder increases the risk of suicide and reckless behavior with severe legal, financial and social consequences.